How do I get ING's additional Savings Maximiser variable rate?

 How much can I transfer using BPAY®?

 If you have the funds available in your ING account to cover it, you can BPAY any amount that falls within the biller's specified range.
-Some billers, for example, may require you to pay no less than $10, or no more than $5000.

 Important to note is that these limits cannot be changed.
 So if attempting a BPAY and it won't work - even when you have the funds to cover it - contact the biller directly for alternative payment options.

-How do I get my account balance?
+How do I view my account balance?

 Why do I need a linked bank account?